What Is Kubernetes DaemonSet and How to Use It?

 Using the describe command to list details of the daemonset deployment.

-You can additionally confirm this by listing all running pods with the following command:
+Alternatively, list all running pods in the namespace with the following command:

 kubectl get pod -o wide -n monitoring